Questions About Child Support In New York? I Have Answers

 You’re not required to have an attorney, but it is highly recommended.
 Garbage in = garbage out definitely applies to child support.
 You need someone on your side who understands what to look for in these cases in order to make sure the outcome is an accurate reflection of both parties’ financial standing.
 Hidden assets and “under-the-table” employment are commonly used to skew the results.
 You need someone who can prevent this.

 My child’s other parent is not paying.
 What can I do?

 Post-decree enforcement can be sought in child support.
-If you are not being paid what you are owed, we can assist you in bringing a case forward for receiving back child support.
+If you are not being paid what you are owed, I can assist you in bringing a case forward for receiving back child support.

 I lost my job and cannot afford child support payments.
 Can you help me?

 Child support agreements can be modified when there is a substantial change in circumstances.
 This includes lowering payments when someone has lost his or her income, or increasing payments when someone gets a more lucrative job.
-We know how to modify child support, and we can help you every step of the way.
+I know how to modify child support and can help you every step of the way.

 I’m paying for my child’s room and board at college.
 Should this reduce my support payments?

 Maybe.
 There are a number of factors at play but, in general, expenditures toward a college education could result in modification of your existing child support order.
 Learn more about child support and college tuition.